lechien73/post_proxy/README.md

 `x_failure` - the URL to redirect to after an error

+`x_data` - a comma-separated list of fields in the form

+The `x_data` field on the form contains a comma-separated list of fields that exist on the form.
+These fields and values will be passed to the success page as GET parameters.
+The purpose of this is so that you can access data from the form in the success page.

+If the POST request encounters an error, it will redirect to the `x_failure` URL and supply the `code` GET parameter, which contains the error code.

 You can also specify these as environment variables on the host.
 If you want to do that, the expected variable names are:

 `ZAPIER_WEBHOOK`